animal health consulting

 Christine King BVSc, MANZCVS (equine), MVetClinStud

 From 1991 to 1993 I did a residency in equine medicine and surgery at the University of Sydney, along with a Master's degree in equine exercise physiology.
-I then moved to the US to do a residency in large animal internal medicine at North Carolina State University (NCSU) with the aim of sitting the internal medicine board exam and returning home as a specialist.
+I then moved to the US to do a residency in large animal internal medicine at North Carolina State University (NCSU) with the aim of sitting the internal medicine board exams and returning home as a specialist.

 But life had other plans and I ended up staying in the US for 25 years.
 For the first 10 years after leaving NCSU I worked as a medical writer and editor, as I was not licensed to practice as a vet in the US at the time.
 By the end of that period I was itching to get my hands on animals again, so in 2004 I completed the odious AVMA foreign graduate accreditation program and returned to practice, this time with a holistic focus.

-Credentials & Training
+Credentials & training

 Here is a summary of my veterinary credentials and postgraduate training:

 BVSc — University of Queensland, 1985.
 This degree, Bachelor of Veterinary Science, is the qualification awarded on completion of veterinary school.
 It allows graduates to practice as veterinarians, following registration with the state veterinary surgeons board.
+It is equivalent to DVM (Doctor of Veterinary Medicine) and VMD (Veterinary Medical Doctor) in the US.

 Residency, Equine Medicine & Surgery — University of Sydney, 1991–1993.
 A residency is an intensive program of advanced training and study in a particular field or discipline.
 The emphasis of this clinical residency was equine internal medicine and equine sports medicine.